Ks89/My-MEAN-website-client/README.md

 ## How to install (Windows)
 - install Node.js, MongoDb, redis-server and so on
-- from the `setup` folder of this project, run `bash install-macos.sh`
+- from the `setup` folder of this project, run `bash install-windows.sh`
 - TODO improve this tutorial :)

 ## How to setup